PoisotLab/ms_mangal_synthesis/manuscript.md

 and may not adequately inform us about the future of ecological networks under severe climate change.

-@GianCost17 we already know that CC will disrupt services provided by species interactions
+@GianCost17 we already know that CC will disrupt services provided by species interactions + accelerate the mismatch @DamiToug19 -- what about climatic debt with a very large number of species as in @Devivan12 ?

 Possibly more concerning is the fact that the spatial distribution of sampled networks shows a clear bias towards the Western world,